.

 TRANSPORTATION

 The road is gravel, and its condition varies depending on the weather.
 In winter (Team 1), whiteouts and icy roads make driving conditions more difficult.
 The winter team will be transported into the field on qamutiks (sleds pulled behind snowmobiles).
 There are no safety belts on these sleds.
 The snow is quite hard, and the qamutiks offer no cushioning.
 You may wish to bring your own padding for travel while in the qamutiks (see the section for winter team in the Packing List).
-All drivers hold licenses required by the Canadian government and vehicles meet provincial safety standards with the addition of shortwave radios to talk to the base.
+All drivers hold licenses required by the Canadian government, and vehicles meet provincial safety standards by adding shortwave radios to talk to the base.

 HIKING

-Hiking along the trails to the research sites varies from unstable ground with tall shrubs, to open hard ground.
-Trail sections can also be very wet with deep holes (at times the depth exceeds the height of participants’ rubber boots).
-Teams working in wetlands will be wading in standing water that may be up to 75 cm in depth using neoprene waders.
-Waders and rubber boots are provided on site.
+Hiking along the trails to the research sites varies from unstable ground with tall shrubs to open, hard ground.
+Trail sections can also be very wet with deep holes (at times, the depth exceeds the height of participants’ rubber boots).
+Teams working in wetlands will wade in standing water up to 75 cm in depth using neoprene waders.
+Waders and rubber boots are provided on-site.

 TERRAIN

-All participants will be hiking in the field, and there is risk of strains, sprains, and breaks due to falls.
-Trails are well marked, and the participants will be traveling as a group, but the footing can be slippery, especially with frost or light snow or rain.
-You must have rubber boots due to sections of wetlands at several sites and the tall shrubs that can restrict movement at some sites.
+All participants will be hiking in the field, and there is a risk of strains, sprains, and breaks due to falls.
+The trails are well marked, and the participants will be traveling as a group, but the footing can be slippery, especially with frost, light snow, or rain.
+You must have rubber boots due to sections of wetlands at several sites and tall shrubs that can restrict movement at some sites.

 ANIMALS

 The Churchill region has a large concentration of polar bears.
-Consequently, the teams will have to be near a vehicle equipped with a radio and armed with suitable deterrents at all times.
+Consequently, the teams must be near a vehicle equipped with a radio and armed with suitable deterrents at all times.
 Project staff will have several polar bear deterrents, ranging from noisemakers to firearms.
 CNSC has thorough safety standards in place for the use and management of firearms.
-For safety considerations, it will not be possible to avoid being in the presence of firearms.
+For safety considerations, avoiding being in the presence of firearms will not be possible.
 Participants will not handle or use the firearms.
 The Earthwatch scientist and other field staff (NOT participants) will carry deterrents.

 INSECTS

 Mosquito and blackfly populations are very dense in July and August.
 They are present in June and September as well, but less intense.
 There is some risk of West Nile Virus in the Churchill region, although cases are much more prevalent in southern Manitoba.
-Take precautions to prevent mosquito bites by using insect repellent and wearing long-sleeved shirts and bug jackets or head nets while in the field.
-Black flies bite and inject an anticoagulant and are generally very irritating.
-If you suspect you might have an allergic reaction to their bites, bring an antihistamine.
+Take precautions to prevent mosquito bites by using insect repellent and wearing long-sleeved shirts, bug jackets, or head nets while in the field.
+Black flies bite and inject an anticoagulant, which is generally very irritating.
+Bring an antihistamine if you suspect you might have an allergic reaction to their bites.

 CLIMATE/WEATHER

-During winter and fall, there are risks of hypothermia, frostnip, frostbite, extreme chapping and cracking of lips and hands, and other cold-related injuries, as well as cold-caused damage to personal gear.
-The risk of cold-related injury is increased in those with heart and lung disease and any other conditions that reduce or impair circulation to the skin and extremities.
-Certain medications can exacerbate risks of cold-related injury.
+During winter and fall, there are risks of hypothermia, frostnip, frostbite, extreme chapping and cracking of lips and hands, other cold-related injuries, and cold-caused damage to personal gear.
+The risk of cold-related injury increases in those with heart and lung disease and other conditions that reduce or impair circulation to the skin and extremities.
+Certain medications can exacerbate the risks of cold-related injury.

-In all seasons, the sun can be quite intense.
-Even on an overcast day, you are at risk of sunburn; bring plenty of good-quality sun block and lip sun and wind block.
+The sun can be quite intense in all seasons.
+Even on an overcast day, you are at risk of sunburn; bring plenty of good-quality lip, sun, and wind block.
 Also, the environment is dry year-round, so drink plenty of water to avoid dehydration.

 DISTANCE FROM MEDICAL CARE